MelonWD/twitch-makes-a-gallery/README.md

 The queue system work by moving these files between folders, once an image has been the oldest image within `published` for over 20 seconds, it will rotate the images and place the current displayed in `archived` and a new file will take its place.

+## Installation and Useage

+Please check the [node-exiftool](https://github.com/Sobesednik/node-exiftool#readme) README for information about exiftools and the dependencies required there.

+To install

+`npm install`

+To execute / start the application

+`npm start`

+This command will also invoke a `prestart` command which will compile the application from TypeScript to JavaScript.

+You will need to provide an `.env` file which contains a `GOOGLE_APPLICATION_CREDENTIALS` key pointing to a JSON Google Cloud Service account file, allowing the application to interface with Google Vision.